Skip to main content

 Test before you activate

-Before you commit a signal to live traffic, run it against recent spans to preview how it labels them.
-A test run classifies a small sample of spans synchronously and shows you the label distribution and per-span results — nothing is saved.
+Before you commit a signal to live traffic, run it against recent traffic to preview how it labels it.
+A test run classifies a small sample synchronously and shows you the label distribution and per-target results, and nothing is saved.
 It’s a preview only and doesn’t affect your signal or store any labels.

 1